About This Blog

 There is no shortage of events to remember on July 4th.
 So I’m extremely pleased that On This Deity finds room today to celebrate the life and commemorate the death of Gregory Bateson.
 The first time I encountered Gregory Bateson’s … Continue reading

-3rd July 1971 the Fortieth Anniversary of the Death of Jim Morrison
+3rd July 1971 the Death of Jim Morrison

 1st July 1876 the Death of Mikhail Bakunin

-Today we contemplate the extraordinary life and legacy of Mikhail Bakunin, the revolutionary colossus and leading spirit of 19th-century anarchism who – one hundred and thirty-five years ago today – died in poverty and defeat at the age of sixty-two.
-Out-manoeuvred and … Continue reading
+Today we contemplate the extraordinary life and legacy of Mikhail Bakunin, the revolutionary colossus and leading spirit of 19th-century anarchism who on this day in 1876 died in poverty and defeat at the age of sixty-two.
+Out-manoeuvred and out-cast from the … Continue reading

 29th June 1975 the Mysterious Tragedy of Tim Buckley

-Today we lament the tragic and untimely passing of rock’n’roll’s most revolutionary vocal stylist – the beautiful Tim Buckley – wrenched away from this planetary existence thirty-six years ago aged just twenty-eight.
+Today we lament the tragic and untimely passing of rock’n’roll’s most revolutionary vocal stylist – the beautiful Tim Buckley – wrenched away from this planetary existence on this day in 1975, aged just 28.
 Had he survived his tragic fate, who knows … Continue reading

 28th June 1936 the Death of Alexander Berkman

-Seventy-five years ago on this day, Alexander Berkman died from a self-inflicted gunshot wound to the chest.
-Suffering from poor health and broken dreams, it was a sad and discomfiting end to the noble life of this seemingly inexorable revolutionary … Continue reading
+On this day in 1936, Alexander Berkman died from a self-inflicted gunshot wound to the chest.
+Suffering from poor health and broken dreams, it was a sad and discomfiting end to the noble life of this seemingly inexorable revolutionary who, … Continue reading

 22nd June 1939 the Death of Benjamin Tucker

 Not with any spectacular knock-out blow did today’s subject achieve his legacy in the pantheon of American anarchist luminaries.
-He wasn’t a “propaganda-by-the-deed” antihero like Alexander Berkman; nor was he an inspiring, fiery, superstar orator like Emma Goldman.
-And despite … Continue reading
+He wasn’t a “propaganda-by-the-deed” anti-hero like Alexander Berkman; nor was he an inspiring, fiery, superstar orator like Emma Goldman.
+Despite being … Continue reading

 13th June 1381 the Peasants’ Revolt